 - Truly Partner - don’t just identify problems, be preemptive, collaborate on working on solutions and measure impact and progress.

-- Be Insightful Where Relevant - don’t provide insight into things which aren’t of strategic or operational relevance - drill down and deliver credible, data-driven storylines in the things which matter at any given point in time.
+- Be Insightful Where Most Relevant - don’t provide insight into things which aren’t of strategic or operational relevance - drill down and deliver credible, data-driven storylines in the things which matter at any given point in time.

 - Optimize Employee Lifetime Value - use your data to make smarter hiring decisions and retain key performers.
 Understand where your best sources of hires are, how to best onboard them to expected productivity, who creates differentiated value and how to best retain them for the long-run.